LostAndDead/lostanddead.github.io/vb.net/loops/index.md

 # Loops <!-- omit in toc -->

 Loops are a way of repeating specific bits of code until a condition is met or it has been run enough times.
-There are many types of loops in Visal Basic, we will go over each of them seperatly.
+There are many types of loops in Visal Basic, we will go over each of them separately.

 - [While](#while)
 - [For](#for)